Card Sorting Template

-Card sorting is a user testing technique that helps UX teams decide how to structure a website or app's information architecture (IA).
+Card sorting is a user testing technique that helps UX and design teams decide how to structure a website or app's information architecture (IA).

 Teams can use this technique to figure out how much users already know about your product or service.
 Card sorting also reveals their mental models and, based on these, outlines the best way to organize information architecture.

-Card sorting involves creating a set of cards, each representing a concept or item.
-The sorting process has workshop participants (matching your ideal customer or target persona) group the cards in a way that makes sense to them.
+Card sorting is about creating a set of cards, each representing a concept or item.
+The card sorting process has participants matching your ideal customer or target persona, grouping the cards in a way that makes sense to them.

-Typically, cards get sorted one of three ways during a workshop session:
+Typically, cards get sorted one of three ways during a card sorting session:

-Open card sort: Participants sort cards into their own categories, and label those categories themselves.
-This is a generative approach and helps UX teams learn:
+Open card sort: Participants sort cards into their categories and label them themselves.
+The open card sort is a generative approach and helps UX teams learn: